kyarminrox/substack-agent/README.md

 Set `SAFE_MODE=true` to log actions without modifying Substack.
 Set `SAFE_MODE=false` to attempt real actions (authentication required).

+Selectors are maintained in `src/infra/selectors/substack.ts`.
+If Substack changes their UI, update selectors there.

 > Medium API: You can create DRAFT or PUBLIC posts, but you cannot "publish a draft later" via API.
 If you need a draft for review, create with `publishStatus = draft` and publish manually in Medium, or create a PUBLIC post directly when ready.